How To Make Time for Everything You Want

 If you’re anything like me then you will have a huge list of things you want to do.
-Yet finding the time in your busy, jam packed schedule can be pretty difficult, but it doesn’t have to be.
-You simply need to be more mindful about how you’re spending your time.
+Yet finding the time in your busy, jam-packed schedule can be pretty difficult, but it doesn’t have to be.
+You simply need to be more mindful of how you’re spending your time.
 Today I want to share with you some tips on how you can make time for everything you want and still have time to relax.

 Cut Down Distraction Time

-Sometimes we can feel like our schedule is completely full but in reality we are wasting a lot of time being distracted by social media.
-Browsing through Instagram and trailing off on YouTube, watching our favourite bloggers latest Vlog.
-Sometimes we don’t even notice how much time we’re wasting, 15 minutes here and another 15 minutes there all adds up, we actually waste a lot of time being distracted.
+Sometimes we can feel like our schedule is completely full but in reality, we are wasting a lot of time being distracted by social media.
+Browsing through Instagram and trailing off on YouTube, watching our favourite bloggers.
+Sometimes we don’t even notice how much time we’re wasting, 15 minutes here and another 15 minutes there all add up, and we actually waste a lot of time being distracted.
 If this sounds like something which you do then you need to cut down distraction time in order to make room for your passions.

 The days of believing you’re good at multitasking are over.
-Research suggests that people who multitask are less likely to be productive, in fact we are much more effective when we focus on one thing at a time.
+Research suggests that people who multitask are less likely to be productive, in fact, we are much more effective when we focus on one thing at a time.
 To stop wasting your time, you need to stop multitasking as it divides your attention and leads to sloppy mistakes.
 By concentrating on one thing at a time you will eliminate distractions as well being able to complete your tasks quickly, you will also make fewer mistakes and therefore have less work to do.
-Sounds like a no brainer to me!
+That sounds like a no-brainer to me!

 However, with that being said there are a few occasions when multitasking is perfectly acceptable and will actually save you time.
 For example, when you’re driving you can listen to helpful and educational podcasts.
 When you’re on the train to work you can read a couple of chapters of your book, sometimes I use my commuting time to write blog posts.